Everything you need to know about the planning and strategies behind employee engagement programs

 Think about it like this: if you were to join a fitness studio to improve your health, you probably wouldn't lock yourself into a year-long membership right away.
 Fitness studios and gyms assume this.
 That's why they provide flexible options such as day or month passes; for those commitment-shy people who prefer testing services before investing a large sum of money.
 They know people want to gauge the "worth" of the service before making a maximum investment.

-Similarly—when it comes to investing in the health and well-being of your organization—it's reasonable to establish and determine the ROI or merit of an investment before committing the maximum amount of time and money.
+Similarly — when it comes to investing in an engagement program — it's reasonable to establish the potential ROI before committing the maximum amount of time and money.

 The first step to drawing up a budget is to do some research and look at what other businesses are dedicating to programs.
 In short, let’s determine a benchmark.